 We recommend bringing clothing and gear suitable for a wide range of conditions.
-A large backpack or duffle bag works best.
+A large backpack, duffle bag, or 30L plastic tote works best.
 Suitcases with rollers or wheels cannot be dragged through the dirt and rocks.

 Sleeping bag rated to 0° Celsius or colder.
 It can get quite cool at night.
 (NOTE: We have a few extra blankets at Camp, as well as a few extra sleeping bags)

 IMPORTANT: Please bring a supply of mosquito repellent.
 Products containing DEET (Muskol, Deep Woods OFF, etc.) are the most effective.